Effective Mosquito Control

 Mosquitoes may be tiny, but their ability to transmit dangerous diseases like West Nile Virus and Zika make them a legitimate threat.
 Even the mere nuisance of these blood-sucking pests is enough to raise concerns.
-When you (or your client) are trying to spend time outdoors, you don’t want to be worrying about what’s lurking in the yard.
+When you (or your client) are trying to spend time outdoors, you don’t want to be worrying about what’s lurking in the yard, for this reason you need to practice effective mosquito control.

 Whether you’re a landscape provider or a serious do-it-yourselfer, you might be wondering what your options are for effective mosquito control.
 Considering the risk involved, you want to make sure the job is done right.